GrumpyOldTroll/multicast-ingest-platform/README.md

 When the pimwatch joinfile changes, `cbacc` will respond by possibly changing the file it produces, depending on the results of comparing the expected aggregate bitrate to its bandwidth limit.

-When the cbacc joinfile changes, driad-mgr will respond by launching or shutting down amtgw instances if the active source list changes, and by starting a process that maintains a joined state for each (S,G), so that the AMT gateway instances will ingest traffic from the relays they connect to.
+When the cbacc joinfile changes, driad-ingest will respond by launching or shutting down amtgw instances if the active source list changes, and by starting a process that maintains a joined state for each (S,G), so that the AMT gateway instances will ingest traffic from the relays they connect to.

+In the case of the joinfile that CBACC consumes, it also may contain (optionally) a third comma-separated value for "population", meaning the number of subscribed users.
+This will influence the filtering of (S,G)s to favor the flows producing the highest offload (calculated as "(population-1)\*bitrate").
+Where offload is equal (typically at 0, due to a population of 1 which is the assumed value when no population is given), it instead favors smaller flows.

-It is possible to edit joinfiles by other means than these, to be consumed by the containers that consume them, they're just files on the file system.
-These containers will regularly overwrite the joinfiles they produce, so things like manual edits will not be stable (though they might sometimes be useful for troubleshooting or experimenting).
+It is possible to edit joinfiles by other means than these, to be consumed by the containers that consume them.
+They're just files on the file system.
+These containers will regularly overwrite the joinfiles they produce, so things like manual edits will not be stable when pimwatch or cbacc is actively driving a joinfile (though they might sometimes be useful for troubleshooting or experimenting).

 # Setup

 ## Prerequisites

-  - Docker and privileged access.
+  - Docker and privileged access on the ingest device.
   - Outbound UDP and TCP unicast connectivity to the internet that permits return traffic for the same connection.
-(This can be via the same downstream multicast network or a different interface.)
+(This can be via the same downstream multicast network or a different interface, and can have layers of external NAT or not, provided that return traffic for outbound connections that were opened is permitted both for UDP and TCP.)
-  - Downstream multicast-capable network running PIM, with an RPF to this device for the sources you want to ingest (e.g. with "ip mroute 0.0.0.0/0 \<interface\>" towards this device's interface)
+  - Downstream multicast-capable network running PIM, with an RPF to the ingest device for the sources you want to ingest (e.g. with "ip mroute 0.0.0.0/0 \<interface\>" towards this device's interface from an adjacent PIM router on an end user's default route)
-  - Receivers downstream of the multicast-capable network with multicast receiving applications using source-specific multicast joins (e.g. [vlc](https://www.videolan.org/vlc/) or [iperf-ssm](https://github.com/GrumpyOldTroll/iperf-ssm) or some sample apps we can provide on request.)
+  - Receivers downstream of the multicast-capable network with multicast receiving applications that use source-specific multicast joins to subscribe to multicast traffic (e.g. [vlc](https://www.videolan.org/vlc/) or [iperf-ssm](https://github.com/GrumpyOldTroll/iperf-ssm) or some sample apps we can provide on request.)

 NB: The containers have been tested with ubuntu 20.04 in a default server installation (plus `apt-get install -y docker.io`).
 In some other setups, we have seen firewall or apparmor rules that interfere with the expected behavior of some of the containers.